mauricioDallOnder/e-commerce-Capputeeno-desafio-frontend/README.md

 <h2>Description</h2>

-<p>This project is an e-commerce for the sale of mugs and t-shirts.
-Users will be able to browse through a product catalog with pagination, filter products by category, search for products by name, add and remove products from a shopping cart, and finalize the purchase.</p>
+<p>This project is an e-commerce for selling mugs and t-shirts.
+Users will be able to browse a catalog of products with pagination, filter products by category, search for products by name, add and remove products from a shopping cart and checkout.
+This project is part of the challenge created by Rocketseat.
+The link to access the full challenge is: https://github.com/Rocketseat/frontend-challenge</p>

 <h2>Technologies used</h2>